 Usually, I would get the tail part to cook if I spot them in the supermarket.
 Today, I was lucky enough to see it at my local wet market as I went there late.
 I found out that it is called “teck kia her” in Hokkien.

 They are inexpensive and not a very popular choice of fish for many so the fishmongers do not sell a lot of them.
 The price for two leatherjacket fish?
 Only $7.00.
 Yes, I’ll take them!

-Besides leatherjacket fish, you can also use other types of fish for this fried fish with yellow bean sauce recipe.
-Use white pomfret, cod, white snapper, sole or any fish that you’d like.
+Besides leatherjacket fish, you can also use other types of white and firm fleshed fish for this recipe such as white pomfret, cod, white snapper, sole, etc.

 Yellow Bean Paste (Fermented Soybean Paste)